Do you want to help your children learn their times table? For kids who struggle with rote learning, there is another way!

-Watch the following video to get a brief look at what the method of memorizing the times table is all about, then I’ll explain it more below!
+Watch this video to get a brief look at what the method of memorizing the times table is all about, then I’ll explain it more below!

 Times Tales tells tales about the times table!

-Each equation in the times able has a corresponding story.
+Each equation in the times table has a corresponding story.
 These simple stories told in video are extremely memorable and are presented in multiple stages to ensure they are internalized.

 While learning Ancient Greek at university, a friend and I employed a similar method to help memorize vocabulary.
-Each new vocab word we came to, we would create a ‘memory-hook’.
+For each new vocab word we came to, we would create a ‘memory-hook’.

 For example, the Greek word Pino (πίνω) means ‘I drink’.
 We would remember this along the lines of, ‘Pino is a type of wine that I drink’.
 Before long you don’t even need to remember the story, the answer comes to you immediately.